common irish phrases

 Common Irish Verbs

 Visiting foreign countries and interacting with people out there is so much fun.
-So, have you ever planned to Ireland sometimes, interacting with locals in Dublin and wondering how to communicate with them?
-Well, most of the locals can speak the English language, but if you try to speak the Irish language they highly appreciate it.
-However, it would be very embarrassing if you use the wrong words or grammar in front of their locals.
+So, have you ever planned to go to Ireland sometime, interacted with locals in Dublin and wondered how to communicate with them?
+Most locals can speak English, but if you try to speak the Irish language, they highly appreciate it.
+However, using the wrong words or grammar in front of their locals would be embarrassing.
 So, save yourself from all the embarrassment and avoid mistakes.
-Start studying the basics of the language, the grammatical rules in terms of using verbs, and different Irish phrases.
+Start studying the basics of the language, the grammatical rules for using verbs, and different Irish phrases.

-Well, the Irish language is so much unique and resilient.
+Well, the Irish language is unique and resilient.
 It has been preserved through centuries of adversity.
-Over 33 million Americans have Irish ancestry, whether you are one of them or not studying the language will make you fall in love with it.
-However, the language is both interesting and complex, but you need to understand every aspect of it, to express yourself; it will make you feel connected to everyone else.
+Over 33 million Americans have Irish ancestry.
+Whether or not you are one of them, studying the language will make you fall in love with it.
+However, the language is both interesting and complex, but you need to understand every aspect of it to express yourself; it will make you feel connected to everyone else.

-In this article, we will discuss some common Irish verbs that Irish people use in everyday life conversation and how it works.
-Mastering different forms of verbs in the target language help a lot to learn.
-Before moving forward directly to the verbs let’s just have a quick overview of the Irish language.
+In this article, we will discuss some common Irish verbs that Irish people use in everyday conversation and how they work.
+Mastering different forms of verbs in the target language helps a lot to learn.
+Before moving forward directly to the verbs, let’s just have a quick overview of the Irish language.

 Irish Language-Overview

-Irish language, also known as Erse or Gaelic is a member of the Celtic language from the Goidelic group, spoken in Ireland.
+Irish, also known as Erse or Gaelic, is a member of the Celtic language family from the Goidelic group spoken in Ireland.
 It is one of the official languages of the Republic of Ireland.
-Students learn Irish in public schools as it’s mandatory for some jobs out there.
+Students learn Irish in public schools, as it’s mandatory for some jobs.

-In terms of grammar, the Irish still use a case system, just like Latin and German.
+Regarding grammar, the Irish still use a case system, just like Latin and German.
 It’s called an accusative system because it shows different functions for nouns, pronouns, and Irish proverbs.
-In the case of grammatical verbs, there are three main verb tenses given be below:
+In the case of grammatical verbs, there are three main verb tenses given below:

 most common irish verbs